ewan-mclean/ewan-mclean.github.io/links.md

 ### Small print

-For transparency, many of these links are affiliate/referral links so I might get a few quid if you sign up using it.
+For transparency, some of these links are affiliate/referral links so I might get a few quid if you sign up using it.
 However this will never cost you anything, and I only mention tools that I believe in anyway.